nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 * **"Renewal error:"** followed by an error message - indicates that the last renewal attempt has failed, also showing the reason for the failure.
 * **"Next planned renewal on"** followed by a date - indicates when the next renewal should happen.
 Note that this date might change in the future when the information is received from the ACME Server.

+**Automatic certificate activation**

+It is also possible to let the Security Server automatically activate new certificate once it is ordered for signing certificates or once it is registered for authentication certificates.
+This behaviour can be controlled by respective [system paramaters](ug-syspar_x-road_v6_system_parameters.md#39-management-rest-api-parameters-proxy-ui-api).

 **E-mail notifications**

 The Security Server supports sending email notifications on ACME-related events.
-Notifications are sent in case of authentication and sign certificate renewal success and failure and authentication certificate registration success.
+Notifications are sent in case of authentication and sign certificate renewal success and failure, authentication certificate registration success and signing and authentication certificate automatic activation success or failure.
 The notifications can be turned on and off separately with [system paramaters](ug-syspar_x-road_v6_system_parameters.md#39-management-rest-api-parameters-proxy-ui-api).

 The member's e-mail address defined in the `mail.yml` configuration file is used as the recipient.
 The same email address is also used as a member-specific contact information when a certificate is ordered from the ACME Server.